UK challenger banks: who’s who (and what’s their tech)

 CYBG was floated on the London Stock Exchange and Australian Securities Exchange in early 2016 and was valued at £1.6 billion (approximately 40% of book value).
 NAB paid £420 million for Clydesdale Bank in 1987 and £900 million for Yorkshire Bank in 1990.

 Vive says it’s helping those with poor credit scores “revive” their finances.
-It secured a restricted banking licence from the Bank of England in January 2020.
+It secured a restricted banking licence from the Bank of England in January 2020 and plans to open for business in the course of the year.

-“We want to address a different segment of the market,” CEO Anthony tells Altfi.
+“We want to address a different segment of the market,” CEO Nick Anthony told Altfi.
 “It’s just not difficult to get a current account, so we want to focus on serving our customers with what they really need”.

 Anthony is an ex-Royal Marine officer who went on to spend a year in the Ministry of Defense before joining Barclays as one of its chief operating officers.
 Before heading up Vive, he also spent years specialising in investment banking and risk advice.